 Interview Tips & Tricks 101

 Do not ask a question for the sake of asking it.
-Remember if you ask a question, we assume you don't know the answer.
+Remember if you ask a question, we assume your asking it because you don't know the answer.

 1. How do I select which rotations I want?

 Soon after contracts go out to successful applicants, a roster and leave preference form is also sent out.
 The roster preference form will contain many different options for rotations spread out over the entire year, all of which need to be numbered from most desirable to least desirable.
 The forms are then used by MWU to find a fair balance that generates the highest number of desirable outcomes for the largest number of interns.

 2. How much leave are interns given and how is it allocated?

 Interns accrue 5 weeks annual leave.
 Two weeks is to be taken during the year and the remaining three at the end of your internship.
 Allocation is determined from a preference form for annual leave which is submitted with your rotation preference form.